On the Quot scheme $\mathrm{Quot}^{l}_{S}(\mathcal{E})$: Local properties

-where the vanishing follows from \Cref{lequals1}.
-It suffices to show that $\ci_{z}(1)\rightarrow\co_{p(z)}$ is nonzero, and again we do this after twisting by an invertible sheaf $\cl$, which amounts to replacing $\ce$ by $\ce\otimes\cl$.
-By taking $\cl$ to be very ample, we can make $\co(1)$ very ample as well; the map $\H^{0}(\ci_{z}(1))\rightarrow\H^{0}(\co_{z})$ is then nonzero, because the global sections of a very ample line bundle separate tangent vectors.
+To show that $\rho^{2}(\Z)$ is surjective, we show $\R^{1}p_{\ast}\ci_{\Z}(1)=0$, and for this it is enough to prove that $p_{\ast}\ci_{z}(1)\rightarrow\co_{p(z)}$ is nonzero.
+After twisting with an invertible sheaf, we may (as in the proof of \Cref{lequals1}) assume that $\co(1)$ is very ample.
+Since the global sections of a very ample line bundle separate tangent vectors, the map